OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 ## Required Artifacts

 -   VNC Client for the initial install and deployment.
+(Refer to Lab 100, for more information on using TightVNC connection)
 -	Browser to check the deployment.

 ### **STEP 1**: Open up a terminal window and create the ServiceManager and Source(Atlanta) Deployment